hiddenvagenda/hiddenvagenda/README.md

 perma regressor (puppyre) :3 bodily 19

-no dni, i am proship, pro endo, and anti radqueer, if you don't like that, block me
+no set dni, i am proship, pro endo, and anti radqueer, if you don't like that, block me

 interact with lots of care, i am having a bad time lately :(